Standard Picture Book – Part 1

 In the beginning God created the heavens and the earth.
 (Genesis 1:1)

-The scientific consensus is that the earth formed approximately 4.6 billion years ago from a vast cloud of dust and gas known as the solar nebula.
+The scientific consensus is that the earth formed approximately 4.6 billion years ago (or Ga for giga-annum) from a vast cloud of dust and gas known as the solar nebula.
 Gravity caused particles to collide and stick together, a process called accretion.
 Heavier elements sank to the center of the earth’s core, while lighter materials formed the mantle and crust.
-The earth cooled over time and then water formed on the earth’s surface and eventually water covered the entire earth.
+Then the earth cooled over time.

-A span of approximately 10 to 40 million years about 4.6 BYA
+A span of approximately 10 to 100 million years about 4.6 Ga

 The Bible says...